 Aali also planned to catch up on some of her personal reading.
 When Emkir asked Rol to start up morning hand to hand classes again, she planned to take part in those.
 Mikah and Zimzod also agreed they'd do zero-g training every other weekday and they all decided they'd go to the shooting range on the alternate days.
 When Terin asked, Mikah agreed to cover his ammo for that.
 Emkir would lead the process of following up on hits the scan program identified.
-This meant largely checking the data to see if they could find more information about the sites identified.
-He also led the search for listed Order sites which were near their path of travel.
+That meant largely checking the data to see if they could find more information about the sites identified?

 When Emkir pushed Rol to restart the hand to hand classes, the rest of the crew said they'd join in though Fesic first joked, "Mikah and Zimzod are too mean."
 Outside of that, Emkir figured he'd work more on the various language projects he had.
-Even the Risek glyphs, even though both Zach and Brian had died.
+Even the Risek glyphs, despite the fact both Zach and Brian had died.
 Emkir planned to open new territory by logging into the station network to see if there were interested people?
 He admitted to himself that, by starting fresh threads, he was literally giving his work away.
-But the languages were mostly dead ones, where he didn't expect to make a break through.
-So any help he could find would be a good thing.
-Outside of the work, Emkir figured he'd hit the bars with Aali as her time and work let her, thanks to the extreme price cuts.
+But the languages were mostly dead ones, where he didn't expect to make a break through anyway.
+So, any help he could find would be a good thing.
+Outside of the work, Emkir figured he'd hit the bars with Aali as their time and work let them, thanks to the extreme price cuts.

-In his other spare time, Emkir also worked on getting used to using his glasses.
+Emkir also spent some time working on getting used to using his data-glasses.
 He also began looking into applications he could use and upload onto them.
 In his investigations, Emkir was disappointed there were not link packages to tie into the ship's piloting systems and sensors to augment his work.
 Emkir also checked out the libraries of free Application Development Kits allowing him to possibly write his own applications.
-Emkir planned to do this as Aali worked on her stent practice.
+Emkir planned to do this during those hours Aali worked on her stent practice.

 Rol also planned to set an hour aside to be available for armor and weapon work and started the week-long maintenance routine on Zimzod's battledress.
 In addition to that, Terin came to Rol mid-week with a module he'd bought to add to his combat armor.
 It was an upgrade which would give his HUD telescopic capabilities as well as IR and light intensifier.
 Since he already had a module that gave him IR and LI, the upgrade would be easy and Rol had that work done for Terin before the end of the week.
 When asked what he wanted done with the old IR/LI module, Terin said Rol should hold onto it in case someone else wanted it.
 Overhearing that, Munarshu asked for Rol to install it in his armor.
 And while Rol was able to install the module in Munarshu's armor, he did have to cut spaces for the module internally.

 Early in the week, Rol also installed the combat simulation grid software on the ship's computer but accepted that he would have to wait until they could secure everything before actually doing on-ship laser tag style combat training.
-Besides that, Rol planned to spend his spare time being a tourist in a system where he was not one of a band of notorious nobles.
-He enjoyed the fact he could wander the station and see the sights and even hope to hook up with a station-side lady looking for intimate adventures or a spacer girl looking for fun on layover.
+Besides that, Rol planned to spend his spare time being a tourist in a system where he wasn't one of a band of notorious nobles.
+He enjoyed being able to wander the station and see the sights, and even hoped to hook up with a station-side lady looking for intimate adventures or spacer girl looking for fun on layover.
 Rol did make a point of getting in on the shooting practice the crew did every other weekday.

 Zimzod was good with most of what Mikah found, except for the hospital work.
 While she was doing med-work, he worked on his stent.
 He also made sure he and Mikah got out to the bars after dinner.
 Terin was the one crew member for whom the week did not allow him more spare time.
 Between his own computer and stent training work and the work on the fob data with Rol and Emkir on top of the shooting range and hand to hand training, he barely had the time for anything else most days.
 He didn't take part in the zero-g combat.
 He did take the chance to briefly hit a museum or two and also went out in the evenings, to see if he could find a loose woman looking for adventure.